|Photos by Robert T. Bakie (refresh for more!)|

 - Email the Foundational Skills coach (firstname.lastname@example.org) to introduce yourself and get additional information about PFM, including the location of our practice space.
 You can find out when the next orientation is when you email us.

-- Attend our Foundational Skills practices.
+- Attend our Foundational Skills practices (they are held every other Saturday; check the calendar for specifics).
 At these practices we’ll assess your skills and teach you the basics of stopping and falling safely for roller derby, as well as other fun drills to get you rolling derby style.
 Once you’ve been cleared to skate at regular PFM practices, you can begin attending our more difficult practices, which are two or three times per week.
 WFTDA league members may skip the Foundational Skills orientation.

 - You must be able to skate around the rink without falling or holding onto the wall (or other skaters), willing to learn, work hard, have a positive attitude, and have fun!